NaluKit/nalu/README.md

 ### Shell
 iIs the root view, which will be placed into the browser window viewport.
 The Dom shoudl contain selectors (id) where the childs will be added.

-## Notes
-It's a proof of concept.
-Please, keep in mind, validation and tests are missing and there might be bugs in the framework I did not discover yet.

-## Known issues

-* documentation in progress

-* missing Nalu project generator